bourumir-wyngs/rs-opw-kinematics/README.md

 target pose.
 Plain `inverse` uses constraint centers, or zeros when unconstrained.
 Small, resolvable nonzero J5 bends retain their individual wrist angles.

+For 5 DOF, J6 stays fixed and J4 is free at a wrist pole.
+When constraints are present, the J4 choice follows their `sorting_weight`, balancing distance from the previous angle and the constraint center.
+Tied scores favor the previous angle.

 The project rs-opw-kinematics has now evolved beyond being just a set of "useful building blocks."
 It now enables the creation of a complete robot setup, which includes mounting the robot on a base, equipping it with a tool, integrating collision checking and both joint-based and Cartesian path planning with collision avoidance.